codewithhades/quarkus-native-docker-build/README.md

 Created container image hades/quarkus-native-build:1.0-SNAPSHOT
 ````

+This is a Docker image based on Linux that includes your Quarkus application built as native with GraalVM.

-## How to run the executable native file
+## How to run the Docker image with the executable native file

 We just simply need to run the created Docker image with